appliedgocode/goman/README.md

 * `goman` assumes that the README file contains either Markdown text or plain text.
 I know of at least one README.md that contains HTML. `goman` does not treat such cases in any special way.

-* `goman` assumes that a command subproject is always in `<projectdir>/cmd/`.
-If the cmd dir has a different name, `goman`

-* If a binary originates from a command subdirectory of a project, chances are that this subdirectory contains no extra README file. `goman` then tries to retrieve the README file of the main project.
-However, `goman` can only identify a command subdir if it has the name `cmd`, or if it is beneath a directory of that name.
+* If a binary originates from a command subdirectory of a project, chances are that this subdirectory contains no extra README file. `goman` then tries to find the README file

 * Some binaries contain an absolute path to their source code, and `goman` assumes that the GOPATH is the part that extends to the first directory named `/src/`.
 If the GOPATH exists in a path that contains a `/src/` directory, `goman` fails extracting the relative source code path.

-* `goman` attempts no word wrapping.
+* `goman`'s output may wrap character-wise instead of word-wise.

-* Canonical URL's are not handled right now.
+* Vanity import paths (like, e.g. "gopkg.in/yaml.v1") are not handled right now.

 ## See also